haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 2. **Long-lived processes never see it.** A Claude Code session started this morning inherited whatever `SSH_AUTH_SOCK` existed this morning.
 It's not going to re-read my zshrc because I SSHed in after lunch.
 Neither is the shell inside the Jump Desktop screen share.
 3. **Git needs to know which key to ask for.** SSH signing requires the specific public key up front.
 When I'm remote, the right key is the client device's key, not the Mac's.
 A key baked into git config is wrong half the time.

 I went looking for a way to remotely approve the Mac's own Secretive prompts.
 There isn't one.
 Secretive's approval is deliberately local-only, which is kind of the whole point of it.
-So instead of trying to weaken the Mac's key, I stopped using the Mac's key when I'm not at the Mac.
-Sign with the key of the device I'm actually touching.
+So instead of trying to weaken the Mac's key, I stopped using the Mac's key when I'm not at the Mac and started signing with the key of the device I'm actually touching.

 ## One Symlink, Zero Cached State